Don’t get overwhelmed with all the cleaning you need to do. Print out this 30 Day cleaning challenge and you’ll have it done in in no time!

 The kids are are back in school and we’ve gotten used to our new routine.
 Now it’s time to get on track and do some deep cleaning.

 This is the perfect time of year.
-The temperature is nice, and you can open the windows and get everything dialed in before the holidays.
+The temperature is nice, and you can open the windows and get your home looking great before the holidays.
+Of course, this is the perfect list of spring cleaning too.

 Day 1– Baseboards.
 Grab a Magic Eraser and get to work.
 Scrub those baseboard.
 It will change the look of your entire room once they’re clean.
 If you are feeling ambitious, you can touch up the paint.
 This is one of my favorite paint brushes.